vishgm/wine-variety-prediction/README.md

 <a name="eda"></a>
 ## Selection of model

-Since majority of the dataset consists of categorical data, we use classification algorithms to strengthen the predictive power of the model.
+Since majority of the dataset consists of categorical data, classification algorithms were used to strengthen the predictive power of the model.

-Here I built two models and selected the best performing model out of the two
+Here two models were built viz:

 1. **Decision Tree Classifier**
 2. **Random Forest Classifier**

-To determine the best model to use for this classification problem, a comparison was done of both the models.
+To determine the best model to use for this classification problem, a comparison was done between both the models.

-According to the final results,  **Random Forest classifier** performed slightly better than the **Decision Tree Classifier** in terms of accuracy.
+The final result -  **Random Forest classifier** performed slightly better than the **Decision Tree Classifier** in terms of accuracy.

 <a name="viz"></a>
 ## Visualizations